 Nathaniel Stampley has performed on Broadway, toured with national shows, collaborated with orchestras around the country, and sang at Lincoln Center and Carnegie Hall.
 He has appeared on hit TV shows, and he was a voice artist on the animated series NFL Rush Zone.
 On November 22, he returns to UW-Madison to explore how time, circumstance, and a dream shapes an individual.

-A 2008 Mead Witter School of Music graduate, Nathaniel’s debut performance at the Hamel Music Center reflects on experiences, family, philosophers, musicians, and world leaders who influenced and guided his life and career.
+A 2008 Mead Witter School of Music graduate, Stampley’s debut performance at the Hamel Music Center reflects on experiences, family, philosophers, musicians, and world leaders who influenced and guided his life and career.

 View this post on Instagram